 Should you be worried about death taxes?

-Many Pennsylvania seniors share similar financial and estate planning goals.
+Many Pennsylvania seniors share similar financial and estate planning concerns and goals.
 We want to be sure that we have enough resources to provide for our needs during our lifetime.
 And we want to pass a little something – as much as possible really – on to our families after our deaths.

 For most of us, death taxes are a nuisance, but won’t prevent us from reaching these planning goals.
 Death taxes don’t affect our lifetime financial security because they only come into play when we die.
 And with proper planning they won’t affect the financial security of our spouse because in most cases there is no tax on what we leave to our surviving husband or wife.

 For most of us death taxes hit our families only when both spouses are gone and our home and savings pass to our children or other heirs.
 At that point, they usually do take a bite.

 Here is my simplified overview of how death taxes apply for Pennsylvania residents.
 [The following information is based on the tax laws as they exist in September 2020.]

 Death taxes are imposed by two taxing authorities: state and federal.

 The federal government imposes a set of taxes (estate, gift, and generation-skipping) on the transfer of wealth.
 Under current law few families are affected.